After-Shock/Cloudbox-wiki/First-Time-Install:-NZBHydra.md

 ## Intro

-[NZBHydra](https://github.com/theotherp/nzbhydra) (by @theotherp) is a meta search tool for NZB indexers.
+[NZBHydra](https://github.com/theotherp/nzbhydra) (by TheOtherP) is a meta search tool for NZB indexers.
 It provides easy access to a number of NZB indexers.
 You can search all your indexers from one place and use it as indexer source for tools like Sonarr or CouchPotato.

 ![](https://i.imgur.com/FZnV0Ru.png)